dragandim/dragandim.github.io/_posts/2021-05-26-airship-eloqua-integration.md

 - VPC
 - API Gateway
 - CloudFront
+- CloudMetrics
 ---

-This integration project was about making Eloqua send push messages, using multi channel messaging platform [Airship](https://www.airship.com/).
+This integration project enabled Eloqua to send push notifications through the multi-channel messaging platform [Airship](https://www.airship.com/).
-The integration was covering following use cases:
+The integration supported several key use cases:

-* Send push message from campaign canvas (scheduled, in-app)
+* Send push message from campaign canvas (scheduled or in-app)
-* Send push message from a segment (batch)
+* Send push message from a segment (batch send)
 * Send push message on form post
 * Import devices to Eloqua
-* Collect response activity
+* Collecting and managing response activity

-When working in campaign canvas view, a marketeer can choose an Airship component (cloud action) and drag it onto the campaign canvas.
+In the Eloqua campaign canvas, marketers could easily drag and drop the Airship Cloud Action component into their campaign workflow.
-In just a few clicks, a marketeer can authenticate, choose a mobile app, select a message template (configured in Airship) and choose
-Android or iOS as target platforms.
-If necessary, a message could be scheduled or send as an immediate push.
-Once everything is saved, the campaign is ready to send push message to all the contacts that pass through the action step.
+With a few simple steps, users could authenticate, select a mobile app, choose a pre-configured message template from Airship, and target either Android or iOS platforms.
+Push messages could be scheduled for later or sent immediately to all contacts that flowed through the action step, providing flexibility and ease of use.

-Besides sending via campaign canvas, a marketeer can choose to send push message to a whole segment in a segment view.
-Once the criteria for the segmentation is defined and saved, the Airship integrated GUI can be slided out and the configuration steps can take place.
-As in the previous scenario, the configuration process is the same, however behind the scenes the difference is that segment push is a one time send out to all the segment members, while in the ongoing campaigns the messages are send to passing contacts.
-The big difference here is that in the first scenario, the integration backend receives contact payload, whereas in the second the contact payload has to be fetched from Eloqua.
+Appart from the campaign canvas, marketers can also send push notifications to an entire segment.
+In the segment view, after defining the segmentation criteria, the integrated Airship interface can be accessed to complete the configuration.
+Although the setup process is similar, there is a key difference: segment-based pushes are one-time sends to all members of a segment, while in ongoing campaigns, notifications are sent individually as contacts pass through the action step.
+Technically, this means that in the campaign canvas, the integration backend receives the contact payload directly, whereas for segment pushes, contact data must be fetched from Eloqua.

-Apart from sending push messages, the Airship integration also manages the import of Airship devices into Eloqua and collects response activity.
+In addition to sending push messages, the Airship integration supports device import into Eloqua and response activity tracking.
-Devices are stored in Custom Data Objects, while response data are stored as External Activities.
-Both are used in segmentation process and in order to create more complex flows based on user interaction.
+Imported devices are stored in Custom Data Objects, while response data is recorded as External Activities.
+Both data types are used in segmentation and help create more complex workflows based on user interactions.

 ### Techstack